How to write a webinar description that grabs attention?

 Like we said - words have power.
 Write a description, ad your webinar will also get more potential.
 Keep it short and sweet, be informative and entertaining at the same time.
 You can try different methods to see for yourself which works best for your business.
 If you want to learn more about webinar marketing, our blog is full of useful content with fresh ideas.
 Your creativity and imagination is the only limit.

-And speaking of limits, we give you up to 14 days to try out the Pro and Business plan of LiveWebinar software system for free.
+And speaking of limits, we give you the possibility to test our platform, as you can create a free account in LiveWebinar which is for a lifetime.
+But remember, it has some limits too.
 Check out which features are waiting for you in the premium versions of our tool to make the most of your video marketing.
 So don't hesitate, write a description, and make your webinar better than ever.

 Digital Marketing Specialist at RTCLab, where he co-creates the LiveWebinar platform, enabling webinars and effective remote communication.
 He has been working in the IT industry since 2012 as a marketing specialist.
 In previous companies, he played the role of a Scrum Master and learned the life cycle of a SaaS (Software as a Service) product from the bottom up.
 As an enthusiast of combining various fields and approaches to problem-solving, he looks to Agile methods and adapts their elements to the daily work of a marketer.More posts